-Below is a list of nine places referenced in Jack's songs that fans can visit while in the city to get a small glimpse of his life in Louisville and to get the perfect Instagram shot to caption with your favorite Harlow lyric.
+Below is a list of nine locations referenced in Jack's songs that fans can visit while in the city to get a small glimpse of his former life in Louisville, and to get the perfect Instagram shot to caption with your favorite Harlow lyric.

 Song: What’s Poppin’